rememberSoftwares/yacana/README.md

     * To control the content of the shift message, use the `shift_content="<Some message>"` optional parameter from the GroupSolve() class.
 Note that not specifying this parameter results in the message being copied from the opposite Task (cf graph).
 Use it like this: `GroupSolve([task1, task2], EndChat(EndChatMode.END_CHAT_AFTER_FIRST_COMPLETION), shift_content="List is empty").solve()`
     * Both parameters can be set at the same time.
 Also, not specifying any of them will output the same result as shown in the above graph.

-ℹ️ About the `max_iterations=<int>` optionnal parameter from the GroupSolve(...) class: Note that the iteration starts counting only after the shift message has been generated and history is synced.
+ℹ️ About the `max_iterations=<int>` optional parameter from the GroupSolve(...) class: Note that the iteration starts counting only after the shift message has been generated and history is synced.
 Resulting in one more message in one of the agent's History and two more in the other's (initial task solving + shift message).

 Output
 ```